 Ceilings

 Repair category 1

-Notes Within the limitations of our inspection no significant defects were noted.
+Notes Some shrinkage cracking was noted however within the limitations of our inspection, no significant defects were noted.

 Internal walls

 Repair category 1

-Notes Within the limitations of our inspection no significant defects were noted.
+Notes Some shrinkage cracking was noted however within the limitations of our inspection, no significant defects were noted.